taljacob2/db-vcs-ci-client/db-vcs-ci-client/README.md

 1. And finally adds it to your commit.

 So the database you are working on will be automatically backed-up to your source-code.
-The default settings set the `.bak` file to be placed at: [db-vcs-ci-client/db-vcs-ci/db.bak](../db-vcs-ci-client/db-vcs-ci/db.bak).
+The default settings set the `.bak` file to be placed at [db-vcs-ci-client/db-vcs-ci/db.bak](../db-vcs-ci-client/db-vcs-ci/db.bak).
 You can change the settings [here](#change-settings).

 #### Screenshot Example